Kingdom of the Netherlands: Decolonisation

-The Netherlands abolished slavery in its colonies in 1863.
+Slavery was abolished by law in Suriname and the Dutch Caribbean colonies on 1 July 1863.
+In Suriname, however, many formerly enslaved people were required to continue plantation labour under state supervision for another ten years, so for many emancipation was not effectively completed until 1 July 1873.

 The Kingdom's 1954 administrative reform was sparked by the 1941 Atlantic Charter (stating "the right of all peoples to choose the form of government under which they will live, and the desire for a permanent system of general security"), which was signed by the Netherlands on 1 January 1942.
 Changes were proposed in the 7 December 1942 radio speech by Queen Wilhelmina.
 In this speech, the Queen, on behalf of the Dutch government in exile in London, expressed a desire to review the relations between the Netherlands and its colonies after the end of the war.
 After liberation, the government would call a conference to agree on a settlement in which the overseas territories could participate in the administration of the Kingdom on the basis of equality.
-Initially, this speech had propaganda purposes; the Dutch government had the Dutch East Indies (now Indonesia) in mind, and hoped to appease public opinion in the United States, which had become skeptical towards colonialism.
+Initially, this speech had propaganda purposes; the Dutch government had the Dutch East Indies (now Indonesia) in mind, and hoped to appease public opinion in the United States, which had become sceptical towards colonialism.

 With Indonesia's independence, a temporary confederal constitution was established through the Linggadjati Agreement in 1946, which mandated the creation of a Netherlands-Indonesia Union.
 However, this arrangement was considered burdensome, as the two nations differed in their interpretations and expectations of the Linggadjati Agreement.
-The Netherlands advocated for a 'heavy union' led by the Dutch monarch, while Indonesia favored a loose organization opting individual sovereignty.
-The union was virtually collapsed by 1954 over the West New Guinea dispute, leaving the Dutch an opportunity to reorganize their colonial holdings.
+The Netherlands advocated for a 'heavy union' led by the Dutch monarch, while Indonesia favoured a loose organisation opting individual sovereignty.
+The union was virtually collapsed by 1954 over the West New Guinea dispute, leaving the Dutch an opportunity to reorganise their colonial holdings.

 Initially, a federal constitution was considered too heavy as the economies of Suriname and the Netherlands Antilles were insignificant compared to that of the Netherlands.
-By the Charter for the Kingdom of the Netherlands, as enacted in 1954, a composite state was created (also known as the "Tripartite Kingdom of the Netherlands"), consisting of the Netherlands (mainland), Suriname and the Netherlands Antilles.
+By the Charter for the Kingdom of the Netherlands, as enacted in 1954, a composite state was created (also known as the "Tripartite Kingdom of the Netherlands"), consisting of the Netherlands (proper), Suriname and the Netherlands Antilles.
 Under the provisions of the Charter, both former colonies were granted internal autonomy.
 Suriname and the Netherlands Antilles each got a Minister Plenipotentiary based in the Netherlands, who had the right to participate in Dutch cabinet meetings that discussed affairs of the Kingdom as a whole when they pertained directly to Suriname or the Netherlands Antilles.
 Delegates of Suriname and the Netherlands Antilles could participate in sessions of the First and Second Chamber of the States General.
 An overseas member could be added to the Council of State when appropriate.
 According to the Charter, Suriname and the Netherlands Antilles could each alter its "Basic Law" (Staatsregeling).
 The right of the two autonomous countries to leave the Kingdom, unilaterally, was not recognised; yet it also stipulated that the Charter could be dissolved by mutual consultation.